Lessons You’ll learn

 This chain of 20 islands lies in the Western District northwest of Nadi.

 There are many ways to get to the Yasawa Islands.
 The most economical one is a scheduled boat service from Port Denarau aboard the jet catamaran “Yasawa Flyer” which transports travelers to the lower Yasawa islands in under two hours.
-Air transfers are also available by seaplane or helicopter.
+Air transfers are also available by helicopter or by small-aircraft to Yasawa Island Resort.
 There’s also the option to charter a private boat transfers or some resorts offer their own resort-boat transfers.
 Both cruise operators in Fiji offer itineraries through the Yasawa Islands.

 - Island Resort Connections (Catamaran Transfer), Yasawa Flyer